pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 184    }
 185}
 186@end
 ```

-Run the app and check console output:
+Run the app.
+Example output:

 ```
 `1Received message: Hello on channel hello-world-channel at 15844898827972406